 Diedericks was a SASOL New Signatures Finalist in 2010 and 2014 and a PPC YCSA Finalist in 2013 where PPC bought his work for their private collection.
 His work features in prominent art collections such as Quoin Rock Wine Estate, PPC Private Collection, Bartinney Wine Estate and NAC VIP Lounge at Lanseria Airport to name a few.
 He has placed more than five large public sculptures in Hermanus, Franschhoek, Stellenbosch, Rhineland-Palatinate, Germany and Sainte Radegonde, France.

 He also has work in private collections around the world - New York, Netherlands, France, Switzerland, Holland, Los Angeles, Australia, Las Vegas, Italy, Belgium, Germany, London, Canada, South Africa and Barbados.

 In 2014, Diedericks was personally invited to take part in Art Fair Strasbourg and Cologne.
 Since then he has been published in various media such as Effe O’ Arte in Milan, Top Billing and Visi’s Artists to watch and so forth.

 At the tender age of 26, Adriaan based himself in Strand and built his own bronze casting foundry in 2016 where he and his team of ten focus exclusively on his own work.
-This year Diedericks will be attending an international Symposium along with 9 others at Museum Villa Böhm, in Germany where he will be working with sandstone for the first time.
+In 2017, Diedericks attended the 4th International Artist Symposium along with 9 others at Museum Villa Böhm in Germany where he worked with sandstone for the first time.

 "My work attempts to mimic the expansive landscape of my youth.
 This is evident in the manner in which my practice continually spills forth from drawing into three-dimensionality.
 Through sculpture I attempt to manipulate the messages inherent to scale and material, having worked in povera substances such as found wood and plastic, often solidifying it in permanence through the use of bronze.